Onward travel to Bocas del Toro, Panama or getting here from Bocas

 tips and warningsEffective August 1, 2023 the municipality of Changuinola, which covers the border area has implemented a $4 USD tax for both entering and leaving Panama at the Sixaola-Guabito crossing.
 This tax must be paid at the offices of the municipal treasury at the crossing.

-Then you walk across the new bridge (the rickety old railway bridge parallel used to be a fun way to mark your crossing) which crosses the Rio Sixaola which marks the international border to the Panamanian town of Guabito.
+Then you walk across the new bridge (the rickety old railway bridge parallel used to be a fun way to mark your crossing but is no longer in use) which crosses the Rio Sixaola which marks the international border to the Panamanian town of Guabito.
 On the Panamanian side you will need to stop at the Panama customs office for your entry stamp to Panama.
-There is no longer any fee charged to enter Panama as long as you are entering from the countries with visa free entry.
-Panama has several entry requirements that you need to keep in mind, be ready to show proof of:
+There is no longer any immigration fee charged to enter Panama as long as you are traveling on a passport from the countries with visa free entry.

 Note that there is nothing to impel you to enter these offices (no gates, etc) but you WILL have problems later if you do not have the right paperwork.
 There is a checkpoint about 8km after the border on the way to Changuinola where they will verify you have all the correct paperwork.

-In the other direction, when you're traveling to Costa Rica from Panama, there are similar rules but they are less often enforced.
+In the other direction, when you're traveling to Costa Rica from Panama, the process is similar.
 You must also stop at both offices for exit and entry stamps.
-No fees are payable in this direction either exiting Panama or entering Costa Rica.
+The only fee payable in this direction is the $4 local Panamaian tax.

 The border stations are not open 24 hours.
 The Costa Rica offices are open from 7 am to 5 pm Costa Rica time.
 Panamá customs says they are open 24 hours but that won't really help if you can't get the Costa Rica exit (or vice versa).
 So make sure you arrive at the border in time or you'll be spending the night in Sixaola or Changuinola (there is no place to stay in Guabito, there are one or two basic hotels in Sixaola).